ValeriyAndreevichPushkarev/RegistrationByAttributes/README.md

 # Automatic registration by attributes for .net

-Decided to make a separate project.
-Added registration of multiple implementations, or specific implementations with LifetimeManagement management (for Unity).

-The fun is that this approach **covers all work with container**.

-Also, if you need to register types from any other assembly with registrations with attributes — simply call **RegisterFromAnotherAssembly**.

-If you want to use different implementations depend on build type - use preprocessor directives.
+That repository contains utilities to register any interface implementations in container.

+All you need is add attribute to the interface and call one method.

+Now the project supports **Unity Container** and **Microsoft.Extensions.DependencyInjection**.

-No more problems with importing types from another assemblies and so on.
+No more problems with importing types from other assemblies and so on.
 By design :).

 Just add attributes.

-## How to use?
+## How to use it?

-Add a **TypeRegistrationAttribute** to the base entity whose implementations you want to register in the container.
+Add a **TypeRegistrationAttribute** to the interface whose implementations you want to register in the container.

-Add **DerivedTypeRegistrationAttribute** to the implementation to override LifetimeManagement.
+Add **DerivedTypeRegistrationAttribute** to the implementation to override LifetimeManagement or specify Name.

 Specify **LifetimeManagementType**.

+Specify **Name** if you want to make Keyed registration.

 Call **(YourContainer).RegisterWithAttributes()**.